 By seeing how these fantasy characters look to define the world around them and uncover the purpose of their existence, these narratives ultimately act as a guide as you embark on your own hero’s journey.

 With fantasy novels, you get to see exactly how fantasy characters went about answering life’s biggest question, “What is my purpose here?”
-Some fantasy characters want to conquer the world, while others simply want to lead a better life for their family.
+Some fantasy characters want to conquer the world, while others want to lead a better life for their family.
 The approaches they take and the knowledge they gain can be a useful resource to you in refining your own life’s purpose.
 Such resources are difficult to come across in the real world.

 Teaches You How to Approach Conflict from Various Angles

 For example, there are numerous examples of fantasy characters that deal with conflict head-on by using aggression and ruthlessness to accomplish their goals.
-A classic example of this is Black Dow from the First Law Trilogy, who’s main prerogative is to kill first, ask questions later.
+A classic example of this is Black Dow from the First Law Trilogy, whose main prerogative is to kill first, ask questions later.

 Although the examples above are rather extreme, you can take certain aspects of these approaches to conflict and apply them to your own life.
-Have you ever taken the Black Dow approach and simply removed a problem rather than deal with it constructively?
+Have you ever taken the Black Dow approach and removed a problem rather than deal with it constructively?
 Or have you taken the Brother Longfoot approach and hoped that someone else would deal with your issues for you?

-With such a wide variety of conflict resolutions in fantasy, you’re bound to discover a strategy of dealing with conflict that works best for you.
+With such a wide variety of conflict resolutions in fantasy, you’re bound to discover a strategy for dealing with conflict that works best for you.
 At the very least, it’ll prompt you to start rethinking how you personally deal with problems and whether this approach has any underlying flaws.